This is a very attractive USB-C charger meant for smaller laptops, tablets, and smartphones.

 Pro It has a neat and functional design

 The all-white adapter with smooth edges is a real eye candy.
-Its shape makes it easy to wrap the cord to avoid it tangling or breaking.
+And its shape makes it easy to wrap the cord around to avoid tangling or breaking.

 Pro The charging cable is included

 The PowerGear comes with a USB-C charging cable, no need to go and look for it separately.

 Pro The power output is decent, although not very high